vitalie/webshot/README.md

     Worker <--> [Queue] <-- App

-The App triggers screenshot requests which are queued and then processed by a background worker (Resque, Sidkiq, etc), images should be uploaded to S3.
-The CloudFront should be configured to serve a default image with a low TTL (screenshot is not yet ready or couldn't be generated).
+The application triggers screenshot requests which are queued and then processed by a background worker (Resque, Sidkiq, etc).
+The worker uploads the images to S3 which are served through CloudFront.
+The CDN should be configured to serve a default image (404 handler) with a low TTL to handle screenshot are not yet ready or couldn't be generated.

 Notes:
   - sed 's/S3/Your file hosting service/g'